YonicDev/yonic-corner/README.md

 * `<Paragraph>` and `<ListItem>` enable the text inside for Bi(y)onic reading.
 * `<Anchor>` will make external links open in a new tab or window.
-* `<Code>` customizes the look of the code snippets, as well as adding the possibility of adding a small "filename tag" like this:
+* `<Code>` customizes the look of text that will be shown in monospace text (`like this string`).

+### Code blocks

+A filename tag can be added to a code block by adding a commented line as the first line, like this:

 ```markdown
 ```js
 // src/script.js
 console.log("The // comment in the first line will add a filename tag with the name 'src/script.js'");

+// ... rest of blockcode
 ```

 ### Series